We’ve only got two things to say about Faraday cages. One, you’ve either heard about Faraday cages in relation to electromagnetic pulse (EMP).

 Where You Can Place a Faraday Cage

 - Home – Of course, this is gonna be an obvious choice.
 Putting a Faraday cage at home to hold your emergency items is the logical thing to do.
-The same goes for a Faraday cage in your bug out location.
+The same goes for your bug out location.

-- Office – If you’re a workaholic and you find yourself at your workplace frequently, then you might wanna look into having a cage there just to cover your bases.
+- Office – If you’re a workaholic and you find yourself at your workplace frequently, then you might wanna look into building a Faraday cage there just to cover your bases.

 - Car – Not many people would think to put one in their car.
 But if you’re a prepper with a bug out vehicle (BOV), then why not go for it?
 The glove box of your truck is the perfect place to put a small version of a Faraday cage to hold your phone and a power bank.
 The space beneath the passenger seat is also an excellent place for it.

 - Survival Cache – This might be overdoing it, but in prepping, there is no such thing as overdoing it.
-In the case of all the places listed above getting compromised, it seems like a pretty good idea to have a Faraday cage stashed away in your survival cache, too.
+In the case of all the places listed above getting compromised, it seems like a pretty good idea to build a Faraday cage to stash in your survival cache, too.

-You’ve got items checked and places to put a Faraday cage checked; let’s get started on building it!
+You’ve got items checked and places to put a Faraday cage checked; let’s get started on making it!

-To be successful at making an excellent Faraday cage, there are a few things you have to remember:
+To be successful at building a Faraday cage, there are a few things you have to remember:

-- Make sure it’s covered with conductive metal like copper or aluminum.
+- It must be covered with conductive metal like copper or aluminum.

 - Make sure your items are in an insulated container like a cardboard box or on top of a rubber mat.
 You don’t want it to touch the metal.